szanata/fittest/README.md

 ```

 This is were the tests are configurated.
-Supported config for now is just the folder where the tests are stored.
+You must specific the tests directory.

 The content will be something in these lines:
 ```js